13th Conference on Computation, Communication, Aesthetics & X

-xCoAx explores the intersection where computational tools and media meet art and culture in the form of a multi-disciplinary enquiry on aesthetics, computation, communication and the elusive X factor that connects and affects them all.
+xCoAx explores the intersections where computational tools and media meet art and culture in the form of multi-disciplinary enquiries on aesthetics, computation, communication and the elusive X factor that connects and affects them all.

-The focus of xCoAx is on the unpredictable overlaps between creative freedom and algorithmic rules, between human nature and machine technology, aimed towards new directions in aesthetics.
+xCoAx focuses on the unpredictable overlaps between creative freedom and algorithmic rules, between human nature and machine technology, aimed towards new directions in aesthetics.

-Since starting in 2013 in Bergamo, xCoAx has taken place in Porto, Glasgow, Bergamo again, Lisbon, Madrid, Milan, Graz, online, Coimbra, and Weimar. xCoAx 2024 will take place in Fabrica, the communication research centre of Benetton in Treviso, Italy.
+Since starting in 2013 in Bergamo, xCoAx has taken place in Porto, Glasgow, Bergamo again, Lisbon, Madrid, Milan, Graz, online, Coimbra, Weimar and Treviso. xCoAx 2025 will take place at the Victoria & Albert Museum and other locations in Dundee, Scotland, under the auspices of Abertay University.

 Call for papers, artworks, performances

-You are invited to submit theoretical, practical or experimental research work in the form of papers, artworks, and performances on a range of topics that includes but is not limited to the following:
+You are invited to submit theoretical, practical or experimental research work in the form of papers, artworks, or performances on a range of topics that includes but is not limited to the following:

 Papers

-Submit a paper (3,000 to 6,000 words, excluding references) following the formatting in the template for papers.
-Revision of papers will be double-blind.
-Please ensure the .pdf file is completely anonymised (i.e., it omits author-related information in the body of text or as explicit self-citations, notes and bibliography).
-Accepted papers will be published in the conference proceedings, and authors will hold a 15-minute presentation at xCoAx 2024.
+Submit a paper (3,000 to 6,000 words, excluding references) following the formatting in the Word template.
+Review of papers will be double-blind.
+Please ensure the PDF file is completely anonymised (i.e., it omits author-related information in the body of text or as explicit self-citations, notes and bibliography).
+Accepted papers will be published in the conference proceedings, and authors will hold a 15-minute presentation at xCoAx 2025.

 Artworks

-The document must follow the formatting in the template for artworks and performances.
-Revision of proposals will be single-blind.
-All accepted works will be part of the exhibition and featured on the xCoAx 2024 website, and the artists will hold a 5-minute presentation at xCoAx 2024.
+The document must follow the formatting in the Word template.
+Review of proposals will be single-blind.
+All accepted works will be part of the exhibition and featured on the xCoAx 2025 website, and the artists will hold a 5-minute presentation at xCoAx 2025.
 The proceedings will publish the abstract, the main text, and at least one featured image of the artwork provided by the authors.

 Performances

-The document must follow the formatting in the template for artworks and performances.
-Revision of proposals will be single-blind.
-Accepted works will be part of the performance program and featured on the xCoAx 2024 website, and the authors will hold a 5-minute presentation at xCoAx 2024.
+The document must follow the formatting in the Word template.
+Review of proposals will be single-blind.
+Accepted works will be part of the performance program and featured on the xCoAx 2025 website, and the authors will hold a 5-minute presentation at xCoAx 2025.
 The proceedings will publish the abstract, the main text, and at least one featured image of the performance provided by the authors.

 Additional information and submission details